hschwentner/hschwentner.io/docs/domain-driven-refactorings/index.md

 # Domain-Driven Refactorings

 In [@Fowler2019] many standard refactorings are described; [@Kerievsky20XX] shows how to refactor the patterns from [@Gamma1995].
-On this page, I'm collecting refactorings that help to introduce patterns originally described in [@Evans2004].
+On this page, I'm collecting refactorings that help to introduce patterns originally described in [@Evans2004], [@Fowler2004], and others.
 The catalog is split into three categories:

 - **Tactical Refactorings:** Change the inner implementation of a bounded context